JHegelund/EITN035/README.md

 **If** you want to add your own API and not sure how to do, don't hesitate to contact us at har12gry@student.lu.se, guidance will be provided.

+To optimize the search, you have to manually add CVE with its AKA in the CVE table in the database.

 ## Deployment